 The development of the studio was entirely and exclusively financed from private investments.
 It was founded by broadcasting executive Stanisław Tyczyński, a Polish entrepreneur, the founder and former owner of RMF FM: the first Polish private radio station, which has developed one of the highest audience ratings among European broadcasters.

-Poland Explorer is a travel and tourist guide about the country of Polska which is located in central Europe.
+This guide is a travel and tourist guide including accommodation about the country of Polska which is located in central Europe.
 You are very welcome to visit our site and we hope that you will enjoy the experience.

 Our guide is easy to use as each village, town and city has it’s own page with useful information for the visitor.
 Not all sections appearing on the left of our guide, on this place may have information as this is an ongoing project.

-It may be the case that this location has not yet been reviewed and written about so if you can contribute any information about this place to improve this guide please send it to Poland Explorer.
+It may be the case that some sections on Alwernia Travel Guide have not yet been reviewed and written about so if you can contribute any information about Alwernia to improve this guide please send it to us.

-You will find the full range of accommodation in this town from the most luxurious five star hotels with up to date and modern amenities to pensions (a type of guest house or boarding house) and rooms or apartments at very reasonable prices.
+You will find the full range of accommodation in Alwernia from the most luxurious five star hotels with up to date and modern amenities to pensions (a type of guest house or boarding house) and rooms or apartments at very reasonable prices.
 Some of the larger towns and cities will also have hostels.

 If you prefer your accommodation in a more rural location there are a number of “Agro” style of accommodation places on farms and in the countryside plus there may be camp sites nearby.

 If you wish to advertise your accommodation on Alwernia Travel Guide or this website please contact us.

 |Name of Accommodation||Address||Type||URL|